 Improving the retention stage is critical, as the chances of selling to an existing happy customer are significantly higher than to a new customer.
 Here are some best practices to enhance retention:

-• Create personalized content: Use first-party data to create personalized content that resonates with your customers.
+Create personalised content: Use first-party data to create personalised content that resonates with your customers.
 This can include tailored product recommendations and exclusive offers based on their preferences and behaviors.
 You can use artificial intelligence recommendations to promote cross-sell and up-sell opportunities.

 Leverage predictive analytics to identify at-risk customers and proactively engage with them to prevent churn.
 Offering product recommendations can also enhance their overall experience and encourage repeat purchases.